hibtc/madgui/docs/getting-started.rst

 ###############

 The best way to get started is to try right away to load an example model.
 You should also try your own MAD-X models.
-To run the model in madgui you just must have your sequence defined, a beam and the twiss command in the input file.
+To run the model in madgui you must have a sequence defined, a beam and the twiss command in the input file.
 The model won't work in madgui if it does not work in MAD-X.
 To make full use of the madgui features we insist to (re-)build your model with the same structure as in the following example.